BinaryAlley/Lumina/docs/CONTRIBUTING.md

 - Group fixtures in directories called `Fixture` for each class of tests
 ### Assertions
 - Use specific assertions rather than general ones (e.g., Assert.Equal instead of Assert.True)
-- Use fluent style of assertions
+- Do not use fluent style of assertions, use default xUnit assertions

 ### Test Data
 - Use meaningful test data that covers various scenarios.
 For parameterized tests, use a variety of inputs: